neutralinojs/gsoc2024/README.md

 ## How to become a GSoC contributor

 Anyone who is older than 18 can become a contributor with the GSoC 2022 program.
-Please following the following steps:
+Please follow the following steps:

 - Join Neutralinojs Discord channel using [this invitation link](https://discord.gg/cybpp4guTJ)
 - Introduce yourself in the #gsoc channel.